tdunning/Tutorials/_docs/basic_features/Inviscid_Bump.md

 STARTCONV_ITER= 10
 ```

-There are three different types of criteria for terminating a simulation in SU2: running a specified number of iterations (`EXT_ITER` option), reducing the density residual by a specified order of magnitude, or by converging an objective, such as drag, to a certain tolerance.
+There are three different types of criteria for terminating a simulation in SU2: running a specified number of iterations (`EXT_ITER` option), reducing the residual of the density equation by a specified order of magnitude (or reaching a specified lower limit), or by converging an objective, such as drag, to a certain tolerance.
 The most common convergence criteria is the `RESIDUAL` option which is used in this tutorial by setting the `CONV_CRITERIA`.
 The `RESIDUAL_REDUCTION` option controls how many orders of magnitude reduction in the density residual are required for convergence, and `RESIDUAL_MINVAL` sets the minimum value that the residual is allowed to reach before automatically terminating.
 The user can set a specific iteration number to use for the initial value of the density residual using the `STARTCONV_ITER` option.
 For example, the simulation for the inviscid channel will terminate once the density residual reaches a value that is 6 orders of magnitude smaller than its value at iteration 10.
 Note, however, that SU2 will always use the maximum value of the density residual to compute the relative reduction, even if the maximum value occurs after the iteration specified in `STARTCONV_ITER`.

 ### Running SU2

-The channel simulation for the 256x128 node mesh will execute on a single workstation or laptop, and this case will be run in a serial fashion.
+The channel simulation for the 256x128 node mesh is relatively small, so this case will be run in serial.
 To run this test case, follow these steps at a terminal command line:
  1. Move to the directory containing the config file ([inv_channel.cfg](../../Inviscid_Bump/inv_channel.cfg)) and the mesh file ([mesh_channel_256x128.su2](../../Inviscid_Bump/mesh_channel_256x128.su2)).
 Make sure that the SU2 tools were compiled, installed, and that their install location was added to your path.
  2. Run the executable by entering